 Aside from these changes, this phase is exactly the same as the previous phases.
 Continue to DPS Vale Guardian down until he reaches 0% health!

 - A green AoE will spawn every 20 seconds that lasts for five seconds.
 At the end of those five seconds the AoE will explode dealing roughly 80% of your health in damage.
 This mechanic can be out-healed or four people can stand in the AoE to completely mitigate its damage.
 During the split phases, only three people need to stand in it.

 - Blue AoEs will spawn around players who are in close proximity to Vale Guardian or the Green Guardian.
 These AoEs spawn every 10 seconds and trigger after two seconds.
 When triggered, they will teleport any players standing inside them to a random point in the arena or within the Green Guardian’s aura field.
 During the final phase, will spawn under all squad members, regardless of proximity.
 These AoE circles can be avoided by simply walking out of them, Dodging out, Evading, blocking or using .

 Split Phase - Make sure you are attuned to the right colour during the split phase.
 If you aren’t, you will take a fair amount of damage from the pulsing from the Guardians.
 The same mechanics as the pre-event occur during the split phase.
 Once each Guardian reaches 0% health, you will need to break a 1,000 Breakbar in order to completely defeat them.

-Glowing Segments - In phase two, the green segment of the arena will glow and cause 2000 tick damage to those squad members standing in it.
-Every 20 seconds the glowing segment will rotate clockwise, Green Blue Red.
-In phase three, two segments will glow starting with green and blue.
+Glowing Section - In phase two, the green section of the arena will glow and cause 2000 tick damage to those squad members standing in it.
+Every 20 seconds the glowing section will rotate clockwise, Green Blue Red.
+In phase three, two section will glow starting with green and blue.
 They will rotate clockwise every 15 seconds, down from the original 20.